DellGEOS/HybridJumpstart/modules/module_0/1_infra_prerequisites.md

 __________________________

 ### Important Note - Production Deployments <!-- omit in toc -->
-The use of nested virtualization in this workshop is aimed at providing flexibility for evaluating the various hybrid solutions.
+The use of nested virtualization in this jumpstart is aimed at providing flexibility for evaluating the various hybrid solutions.
 For **production** use, **Azure Stack HCI and corresponding workloads should be deployed on validated physical hardware**, of which you can find the Dell Integrated System for Microsoft Azure Stack HCI on the [Azure Stack HCI Catalog](https://azurestackhcisolutions.azure.microsoft.com/#/catalog?Manufacturer=Dell+Technologies "Azure Stack HCI Catalog").
 __________________________

 Nested Virtualization